 The length for reports is 1500 –2000 (max) words for an individual assignment; and 2000 – 2500 (max) for a group project.
-The word limit for assignments and projects includes all text in the report, apart from the cover page and the reference list.
+The word limit for assignments and projects includes all text in the report, apart from the cover page, Acknowledgement of Country (if this is included) and the reference list.
 Reports over these lengths may be penalized in the grading.
 Projects or assignments that result in posters or other education materials or resources will require a written report to explain the research undertaken, the judgments made in developing the materials, and to provide evidence that the socio-cultural context of the target group has been taken into account.
 One additional file may be submitted as supporting evidence.
 This may be a poster, leaflet, video or audio file for example.

 During Phase 1 of the program, you are required to negotiate at least one assignment.
 One capability focus of a negotiated assignment is Self-direction and critical evaluation, and the criteria for this focus are set.
 The additional capability focus and other details are negotiated using an outline linked below.
 You may negotiate an assignment on a relevant topic of your choosing in any course in the Phase, although you should only do so after you are quite familiar with the process of assessment.

 All assignments and projects must be referenced correctly.
 Correct referencing includes citing the origin of your ideas, information etc. in the body of your assignment or project as well as listing them at the end.

 UNSW Medicine recommends following the APA (American Psychological Association) Citation Style.
 This style was chosen as it offers clear guidelines for citing a variety of information, particularly electronic and multimedia sources.